nasa/Kodiak/README.md

 * *filib++* interval library (required):
   [http://www2.math.uni-wuppertal.de/wrswt/software/filib.html](http://www2.math.uni-wuppertal.de/wrswt/software/filib.html)
-  This library should be configured with the following options before making (`make` command) and installing it (maybe `sudo` will be needed preppended to the `make install` command in order to install the files in `/usr/local`):
+  This library should be configured with the following options before making (`make` command) and installing it (maybe `sudo` will be needed prepended to the `make install` command in order to install the files in `/usr/local`):
   `
   ./configure CFLAGS=-fPIC CPPFLAGS=-fPIC CXXFLAGS=-fPIC